"If you want to live, if you want your friends and family to live, I expect you to do more than survive it. I expect you to skin them alive."

 At least one person brings up the point that Harry took out most of the Fellowship of St Giles along with the Red Court.

 Will Not Tell a Lie: Michael Carpenter, even retired, doesn't like to tell lies.
 He is an honest man.
 Knowing this about him, Binder looks to Michael to confirm whether Nicodemus or Harry is the one telling truth about the other's supposed betrayal.
+Even at this point, with everything else that had gone on to complicate matters, everything Michael says is factually true.

 When Harry is almost finished in his dream about Karrin and him having sex, she puts a gun to his head, says "Hell hath no fury like a woman scorned", and Harry wakes just as she pulls the trigger.